 If the ownership of assets is transferred on an individual basis, all legal formalities required for the transfer of such asset must be met.
 For example, the transfer of a contract requires the consent of the other contracting party.
-In the same vein, the transfer of real estate is subject to rather onerous and time-consuming formalities.

 Due diligence requirements